-2.15 Taxation
+2.16 Taxation

 Income tax expense represents current and deferred tax.
-Current tax and deferred tax are recognized in profit or loss except to the extent that it relates to items recognized directly in OCI.
+Current tax and deferred tax are recognized in the separate statement of profit or loss except to the extent that it relates to items recognized directly in OCI.

 (a) Current tax